Rajindar Nath Rehbar: Early and personal life

-Rajindar Nath Rehbar was born in Shakargarh Punjab (Modern day Pakistan).
+Rajindar Nath Rehbar was born on 5 November 1931 in Shakargarh Punjab Province (British India) (modern day Punjab, Pakistan).
 After initial years of primary schooling in Shakargarh, he studied in Punjab University where he completed his post-graduation from Khalsa College and did LLB from Punjab University.

+Rehbar died on 13 November 2022 at the age of 91.

 Literary career

 Rajendar Nath Rehbar started writing poetry in his childhood.
 He has written in several genres of Urdu literature like Ghazal and Nazm.

 He has performed at more than 2000 shows and kavi sammelans over the last four decades including in foreign countries.

 Books

 Rajendar Nath Rehbar has written ten books in different genres of Urdu literature.
 Some of his books are: